-As we approach warmer temperatures and alfalfa greens up throughout the countryside, it is good to think about a key factor in alfalfa production: minimizing ash content during harvest.
+As we move through the summer, it is good to think about a key factor in alfalfa production: minimizing ash content during harvest.

 Perhaps the number one factor contributing to ash content is the cutting height.
 A cutting height of 2 inches should be a bare minimum and 3 inches should be a goal with alfalfa.
 In grasses, a cut closer to 4 inches is desired.
 We need to keep the cutter bar off the ground as much as possible to prevent soil hitching a ride with the plant tissue as it is cut.
 This helps accomplish that.
 Another advantage of the higher cut height is that that alfalfa plants rebound a bit quicker as any new shoots growing for the next crop will not get nipped by the knives during the harvesting process.

 Another factor that contributes to ash during the cutting process is making sure the head tilt on the disc mowers it not set too aggressive.
 While this may be necessary to pick up lodged hay following a weather event, most often a less-aggressive tilt is sufficient to get the job done while creating less of a vacuum to pick up loose soil.